theIDinside/carservice/README.md

 Required tools to install:

 - [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) is needed for the persistent storage.
 - yarn package manager (possibly might work using just NPM)

 ## Usage

 - From the command line / your shell of choice, go to the folder `frontend/` and type `yarn` - this will install all the required packages.
 - From the command line / your shell of choice, go to the folder `backend/` and type `yarn` - this will install all the required packages.

+If you have node & npm installed, installing yarn is easy, just type `npm install -g yarn` from your shell / command line / command prompt.

 When you've done that, open up a shell and go to the folder `frontend/` and type `yarn serve`, this will spin up a web server for the frontend.
 Open up another shell, go to the `backend/` folder and type `node index.js` which will start the backend server, which the front end communicates with.
 The backend is responsible for communicating with MongoDB.

 Once this is done, open a web browser and go to http://localhost:8080